stefankendall/gpx-faker/README.md

 1. Create a new project (File > New Project > Single View Application)
 1. Build and run the application on your iPhone.
 You'll need to connect your phone with a lightning cable and select it in xcode here:
 ![xcode](docs/xcode1.png)
 1. Congrats!
 You're now an iOS developer.
 You should see a white screen.
-Close the app for now; you'll need to run this any time you want to fake location and movement.
+Close the app for now; you'll need to run this new app from within xcode any time you want to fake location and movement.

 ## GPX Files